|

 leaves and stems, including roots, tubers, seeds, flowers, and fruits.
 These all

 play major roles in the foods of the world, but they're not in this essay.
+Growing Herbs So, you would like to grow your own fresh herbs.
+I don't blame

 you, considering the price of fresh herbs in the supermarket.
 And you obviously

 agree with me the dried herbs are a poor substitute for the fresh thing.
+Growing your own herbs is easier than you might expect.
+Most of

 them form small, compact bushes that don't take up too much room in the garden,